East Hanover Township, New Jersey: Local government

 East Hanover operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under Small Municipality plan 3 form of New Jersey municipal government, as implemented as of January 1, 1992, based on the recommendations of a Charter Study Commission.
 The township is one of 18 municipalities (of the 564) statewide that use this form of government, which is only available to municipalities with fewer than 12,000 residents at the time of adoption.
 The governing body under the Small Municipality plan is comprised of the Mayor and the Township Council.
 The mayor is elected to a four-year term and four councilmembers are elected to three-year terms, all elected at-large on a partisan basis as part of the November general election.
 Councilmembers are elected on a staggered basis in a three-year cycle, with either one or two seats coming up for election each year.

-As of 2024, East Hanover's Mayor is Joseph Pannullo (R, whose term of office ends December 31, 2023.
-The Township Council is comprised of Council President Brian T. Brokaw Sr. (R, 2022), Frank DeMaio Jr. (R, 2023), Carolyn M. Jandoli (R, 2024) and Michael Martorelli (R, 2023).
+As of 2024, East Hanover's Mayor is Republican Joseph Pannullo, whose term of office ends December 31, 2027.
+He has been serving as mayor since January 1, 2008.
+The Township Council is comprised of Council President Carolyn M. Jandoli (R, 2027), Brian T. Brokaw Sr. (R, 2025), Frank A. DeMaio Jr. (R, 2026) and Michael Martorelli (R, 2026).

+In February 2023, the mayor and the four council members, all of whom had been elected as Democrats, changed their political affiliation and became Republicans.

 Federal, state and county representation

-East Hanover Township is located in the 11th Congressional District and is part of New Jersey's 27th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, East Hanover Township had been in the 26th state legislative district.
+East Hanover Township is located in the 11th Congressional District and is part of New Jersey's 26th state legislative district.